vcpkg: a C++ package manager for Windows, Linux, and MacOS

-Run vcpkg integrate install to configure Visual Studio Code on Linux/MacOS with the location of the vcpkg enlistment and enable IntelliSense on source files.
+Run vcpkg integrate install to configure Visual Studio Code on Linux/MacOS.
+This command sets the location of the vcpkg enlistment and enables IntelliSense on source files.

 Target Linux from Windows via WSL

-You can produce Linux binaries from a Windows machine by using the Windows Subsystem for Linux (WSL).
+You can produce Linux binaries on a Windows machine by using the Windows Subsystem for Linux, or WSL.
 Follow the instructions to Set up WSL on Windows 10, and configure it with the Visual Studio extension for Linux.
-You can put all your built libraries for both Windows and Linux into the same folder and access it from both Windows and WSL.
+It's okay to put all your built libraries for Windows and Linux into the same folder.
+They're accessible from both Windows and WSL.

 Export compiled binaries and headers

-Requiring everyone on a team to download and build libraries can be inefficient.
-A single team member can do that work, and then use vcpkg export to create a zip file of the binaries and headers, or a NuGet package (various format available), that can be easily shared with other team members.
+It's inefficient to make everyone on a team download and build common libraries.
+A single team member can use the vcpkg export command to create a common zip file of the binaries and headers, or a NuGet package.
+Then, it's easy to share it with other team members.

 Update/upgrade installed libraries

-The public catalog is kept up-to-date with the latest versions of the libraries.
+The public catalog is kept up to date with the latest versions of the libraries.
 To determine which of your local libraries are out-of-date, use vcpkg update.
-When you're ready to update your ports collection to the latest version of the public catalog, run the vcpkg upgrade command to automatically download and rebuild any or all of your installed libraries that are out of date.
+When you're ready to update your ports collection to the latest version of the public catalog, run the vcpkg upgrade command.
+It automatically downloads and rebuilds any or all of your installed libraries that are out of date.

 By default, the upgrade command only lists the libraries that are out of date; it doesn’t upgrade them.
-To perform the upgrade, use the --no-dry-run option.
+To actually upgrade the libraries, use the --no-dry-run option.

 vcpkg upgrade --no-dry-run